Local Number Portability (LNP)

 Check our coverage map to see if you are in range of one of our towers.
 If you are within one of the coverage areas we suggest you check our Prequalify Tool, which takes into account things like geography and potential large building obstruction.
 If this tool says that you are able to get the service then there is a very good chance it is available at your location.

 Not to be confused with satellite Internet access or other high latency and slower cellular phone services, Fixed Wireless DSL access does not suffer from the latency problems and bandwidth limitations of many other wireless services.
-With speeds up to 20Mbps in both directions, Fixed Wireless Broadband does not require satellite TV systems, a cable connection, or even a telephone line.
+With speeds up to 20Mbps in both directions and ping times in the 5-50ms range, Fixed Wireless Broadband does not require satellite TV systems, a cable connection, or even a telephone line.

 We provide all the equipment and installation.
-Our Wireless Broadband is compatible with VPN’s, VOIP, Static IP’s, online games, Macintosh, Windows, Unix, Xbox, Smartphones, iPad, Android, etc.
+Our Wireless Broadband is compatible and well suited for use with VPN’s, VOIP, Static IP’s, online games, Macintosh, Windows, Unix, Xbox, Smartphones, iPad, Android, etc.

 First, give us a call to see if DSL is available in your area.
 If it is, Succeed.Net will perform free tests on your lines to determine what speeds and types of DSL are available to you (this depends on the condition of the lines and your distance from the phone company central office).